Robert Charles

-Robert Charles (1865–1900) was an African-American living in New Orleans who took part in a gunfight after being assaulted by a police officer, leading to the death of five policemen and two civilians, and the wounding of 19 others.
-The event sparked a major race riot in 1900, known as the Robert Charles riots.
+Robert Charles (1865–1900) was an African-American activist living in New Orleans who took part in a gunfight between July 24 and 27, 1900, after being assaulted by a police officer, leading to the death of five policemen and two civilians, and the wounding of 19 others.
+The event sparked a major race riot, known as the Robert Charles riots.